 After I had discovered the craze that was colouring books for adults, I went on a bit of a mission to see how I could recreate incredible coloured images that didn’t look like they had been done with pencil.

 Staedtler Pigment Liner Pens (eBay usually have good deals)

-If you like drawing or hand lettering then these pens, or pens like these are a must.
+If you like drawing or hand lettering, then these pens or pens like these are a must.

 It has taken a long time for me to get the pressure correct with these pens; the nibs kept disappearing up inside the pen because I was leaning too heavily.

-They are very pigmented and permanent, which is what you want if you plan to add watercolour or even water based crafters acrylic paint to your drawings.
+They are very pigmented and permanent, which is what you want if you plan to add watercolour or even water-based crafters acrylic paint to your drawings.

 All the colours of yarn possible

-Why you want all of the colors:
+Why you want all of the colours: